alisaifee/coredis/docs/source/compatibility.rst

 GEOSEARCH
 *********

-Query a sorted set representing a geospatial index to fetch members inside an area of a box or a circle.
+Queries a geospatial index for members inside an area of a box or a circle.

 - Documentation: `GEOSEARCH <https://redis.io/commands/geosearch>`_
 - Implementation: :meth:`~coredis.Redis.geosearch`